jupyterhub/the-littlest-jupyterhub/docs/tutorials/jetstream.rst

    to the JupyterHub!
 When they log in for the first time, they can set their password - and use it to log in again in the future.

+   **Note**: These users will be added as UNIX users on the underlying Jetstream instance, too, and admin users will have ``sudo`` privileges.

 Congratulations, you now have a multi user JupyterHub that you can add arbitrary users to!